IIIF/api/source/presentation/4.0/model.md

 > `"type": "WktSelector"`

-Well-known text, or WKT, is an ISO standard method for describing 2 and 3 dimensional geometries.
+Well-Known Text, or WKT, is an ISO standard method for describing 2 and 3 dimensional geometries.
 This selector thus goes beyond what the Web Annotation's SvgSelector enables by incorporating the z axis, as well as additional types of selection such as MULTIPOLYGON.

 The text representation is given in the `value` property of the selector.